GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-08-31-simple-feature-flags-in-optimizely-cms.md

 ## The Problem

-I was working on a CMS 11 client who wanted to introduce two new third party content sources.
+I was working with a CMS 11 client who wanted to introduce two new third party content sources.
 These would be synchronized into new specific page types that they would then surface alongside content written directly within the CMS on their listing pages.
 Their listing page has the ability to select a subset of content types which will be allowed within the results of the current listng page.
 This functionality allows them to use the same Listing Page type to act as a Case Studies listing page or a News Article listing page.

-Different parts of the business would be sponsoring each new integration and there was a cross over in terms of related content types and functionality they would be referenced on.
+Different parts of the business would be sponsoring each new integration and there was an overlap in terms of related content types and functionality they would be referenced on.
 Rather than getting into regular merge conflicts with different branches implementing changes on the same objects I decided to adopt a feature flagging approach.

 ## The Solution

-The first thing I needed was a static object with a static method that could be accessed anywhere with minimal fuss.
-As this was a CMS 11 solution which is built on .NET Framework, I chose to put my flags directly into the AppSettings of the web.config file and access them through the ConfigurationManager.
+The first requirement was a static object with a method that could be accessed globally with minimal overhead.
+As this was a CMS 11 solution built on .NET Framework, I placed the flags in the AppSettings section of the `web.config` file and accessed them through the `ConfigurationManager`.

 ```c#
 public static class FeatureFlagProvider